Berkeley-CS195/sp23/content/readings.md

 There is a course reader at Copy Central, 48 Shattuck Square (that little island in the middle of Shattuck south of University).
-All assigned readings are either in the course reader or linked below.
+All assigned readings will be in the course reader, linked below, or handed out in class.

 For many of the linked readings you need to have your [UC Berkeley library proxy server enabled][proxy] on your web browser, or install the [Berkeley